 - “Attempt” to play with her

-- Keep the bedroom door open so that she can hear any background noise going on outside the room
+- Keep the bedroom door open during nap time so that she can hear any background noise going on outside the room

 So I came up with another goal.